*** English boy clothes -- headwear boater boaters hats

 Figure 1.--These unidentified Edwardian children were photographed in their back garden in the 1900s.
 The garden (yard) suggests that they were a wealthy family.
 This is not apark, but a family back garden.
 The brothers look to be about 6-9 years old and are geared up for badminton.
 The boys are dressed alike in boaters abd cut-away jacket.
 The only easy to see differene is the huge collar the younger boy has.
 The younger boy has bloomer knickers and the older noy srraight-leg knee pants which seems strange as the the jackets and vests are identical.
 These are not school hats, but worn in the summer with their suits.
 Note the hat bandsare a solid color.
 Thir little ister is also gussied up.

-The boater was often seen as a kind of sailor hat and this was its origin as the Royal Navy was beginning to develop uniforms for ratings (enlisted men).
-As can be seen here, however, they were often worn with other outfits and not just sailor suits.
+The boater was at first they were seen as a kind of sailor hat and this was its origin as the Royal Navy was beginning to develop uniforms for ratings (enlisted men) (mid-19th century).
+We believe that began at about the same time that phoography was invented.
+And it continued through most of the 20th century.
+It was, however, totally unsuitable as naval uniform head wear.
+The substantial brim would catch he wind and go flying off at sea.
+It might be used as a dress uniform ashore, but as a working uniform headwear at sea is a different matter.
+They also began to be seen as colorful school head wear.
+Also at mid-century we begin to see them at the prestigious public (elite-boarding) schools.
+Gradually they became hat form for younger boys and not part of a school uniform.
+They were worn with sailor suits, but may other outfits as well.
 We think they were especially popular with well off families.
-Boaters were very popular in England during the late-19th century and at the turn-of-the 20th century.
+Boaters were popular with England boys during the late-19th century and at the turn-of-the 20th century.
+We even see some girls wearing hem.
 We do not yet have a complete chronology.
 We first notice them at mid-century.
 We presume they were worn earlier, but because English Dags and Ambros are relatively rare, we have not yet found images from the 1840s and 50s.
 This of course does not mean that they were not yet worn.
-With the appearanve of the CDV in the 1860s we do see boaters.
+With the appearance of the CDV in the 1860s we do see boaters.
+Age conventions over time.
+At first they were worn by sailors and older school boys (mid-19th century).
+As the 19h century progressed, we see younger primary school-age boys wearing them with a variety of outfits, but not to school.
+They seem especially popular at the turn-of-the century.
+The boys here are a good example (figure 1).
+This did not change until after the turn-of-the 19th century when we only continue to see them by older boys at the elite public schools.
 The earliest boater we have found so far was was worn by Earnst Frederick in 1861.
 It has a plain dark hat band.
 We see another example with the Watson boys in 1863, this time with a light-colored hat band.
 We note a Wade-Gery boy in 1873.
 Thus we can assume the boys wearing them went to private schools that had uniforms.
 We note the Gibbs family in 1906.
 Almost the entire family wore boaters.
-They were widely worn at many private schools, but in the 19th century were not just schoolwear.
-After the early-20th century anf World War, the boater becomes less common and most of the boaters we still see were worn as part of school uniforms.
+They were widely worn at many private schools, but in the 19th century were not just school wear.
+After the early-20th century and World War, the boater becomes less common and most of the boaters we still see were worn as part of school uniforms.

 HBC